billimarie/prosecutor-database/README.md

 git checkout master
 ```

-Boot up a simple server in the `/public` directory to see what the site looks like:
+2. Update the code.
+To view your changes to the site, boot up a simple server in the `/public` directory then navigate to `localhost:8000` in your browser:

 ```
 cd public
 Python -m SimpleHTTPServer
 ```

-Navigate to `localhost:8000` in your browser to make sure the site is running.
+3. When you're done updating the code, build out the prosecutor profiles.

-When you're done updating the code, build out the prosecutor profiles: (Make sure you're in the root.
-If you're in the public directory: `cd ..`)
+HINT: make sure you're in the root, where `gulpfile.js` is located.

 ```
 gulp handlebars
 ```

-Then, commit and push:
+4. Then, commit and push:

 ```
 git add .